Hadeweka/Crystal2Day/README.md

 For example, a map class is already implemented, as well as typical collision routines, a framerate limiter, z-ordering, cameras and many other things.

+And even if you want to do everything by yourself, you can just do exactly that, as most SDL functions are available in this library.

 Currently this project is in an early state, but will be expanded over time.
 Note that its syntax may change (frequently) until version 1.0.0.